 container->closure(ElementType t|expression-with-t)

 As in OCL, the closure operation performs a depth first preorder traversal of the references specified by the expression.
 The operation stops visiting a potential path if the value returned by expression was already added to the result or if the expression evaluates to an empty collection.
+Undefined (not-configured) references will cause that the result of closure is also undefined (in contrast to null, which indicates that no reference is configured).
 Further, the operation handles single references (visit the given reference next) or collections of references (visit all given references next) returned by expression.
 As in OCL, the result of this operation is always a Set.
 In addition, IVML provides the isAcyclic operation, which can be used akin to the closure operation, but returns whether a cycle occurred while calculating the closure specified by the expression.

 One special case of container operation is to aggregate one value over all values in a container by applying a certain expression or function.
 However, this comes close to the iterate operation in OCL.
 As we specifically target value aggregations define the iterate (or the equivalent apply) operation while reusing the already known syntax: